atsukotominaga/music-teaching/material/instruction/instruction.md

 #### 1) Teaching condition
 1. 1st Stimulus

 *You are now going to perform the piece in an expressive style indicated by the musical notation.
 I will show sheet music with the musical notation on the screen in front of you.
-Please read the notation and if you have any question, please ask the experimenter now.*
+Please read the notation and if you have any question, please ask the experimenter now.
+Please read the notation and practise it until you feel you comfortably perform the piece with the expression*

 > **Open practice.maxpat**